 Graduate programs

-Wayne State's Department of Anthropology is the intellectual home of over 50 graduate students.
+Wayne State's anthropology program is the intellectual home of over 50 graduate students.
 We welcome well-qualified students, including both those with a B.A. in Anthropology and those whose first degrees are in other fields.

 Anthropology is a comparative social science that seeks to uncover principles that govern human behavior.
 Anthropology includes the four fields of linguistic, cultural, archaeological and biological anthropology.
 Our departmental strengths include applied anthropology, medical anthropology, historical archaeology, museum studies, cultural resource management/public archaeology, business/organizational anthropology, language and cognition, urban anthropology, paleo-diet, foodways, environmental anthropology, land-use studies, global health and social entrepreneurship.